 When severe infection occurs, the stability of the fixation can become impaired.
 This can result in the removal of the pin or wire, but even after its removal the infection can still linger (Davies et al. 2005).
-Thankfully, superficial infections are more common in patients with external fixation devices than more severe types of infection.
-However, even a superficial infection causes the individual pain and can interfere with their recovery and rehabilitation (Davies et al. 2005).
+Thankfully, infections are more likely to be superficial than severe.
+However, even a superficial infection may cause pain and interfere with the patient's recovery and rehabilitation (Davies et al. 2005).

 The early recognition of potentially infected pin sites is essential in managing the complication efficiently.
 This involves documentation and monitoring of all pin sites through regular pin site care.
-Nurses and patients should take particular note of the presence and extent of erythema, tenderness, swelling and discharge (Walker 2012).
+Staff and patients should take particular note of the presence and extent of erythema, tenderness, swelling and discharge (Walker 2012).

 There is little evidence to support one type of pin care protocol over another, and this can be attributed to the fact that there is no validated grading system or definition for pin site infections (Lee et al. 2011).

-Some protocols involve the use of antiseptic solutions, others use pressure dressings to restrict the movement between the skin and the pin (Davies et al. 2005).
-The use of pressure dressings can be especially beneficial to those pins sites that are near joints, which tend to be more prone to infection due to increased amounts of movement (Davies et al. 2005).
+Some protocols involve the use of antiseptic solutions, while others use pressure dressings to restrict the movement between the skin and the pin (Davies et al. 2005).
+The use of pressure dressings can be especially beneficial to pins sites that are near joints, which tend to be more prone to infection due to increased amounts of movement (Davies et al. 2005).

-Due to a lack of clear evidence there are many inconsistencies with pin site management and prevention of pin site infections, however the goal of management should be to prevent the colonisation of the pins and wires and therefore prevent infection (Walker 2012) with regular pin site care.
+Due to a lack of clear evidence, there are many inconsistencies with pin site management and prevention of pin site infections.
+However, the goal of management should be to prevent the colonisation of the pins and wires and therefore prevent infection (Walker 2012) with regular pin site care.

 A popular method of pin site care involves using normal saline or an antimicrobial agent and gauze to clean the pin site areas.
 This can be done twice a day, daily or even weekly depending on protocols (Lee et al. 2011).